 The change in patronage income was primarily related to a decrease in patronage income received on loans in the AgriBank Asset Pool Program due to lower patronage rates and a lower average balance of our portfolio in the AgriBank Asset Pool Program compared to the prior year.
-In addition, patronage received from AgriBank decreased due to lower patronage rate compared to the prior year.
-The decreases in patronage income from the Asset Pool Program and AgriBank were partially offset by the patronage accrued related to an increase in the wholesale spread on our note payable.
+In addition, patronage received from AgriBank decreased due to a lower patronage rate compared to the prior year.
+These decreases were partially offset by the patronage accrued related to an increase in the wholesale spread on our note payable.

-The change in other income was primarily related to increased fee income.
+The change in other income was primarily related to an increase in financially related services income.

-The change in operating expenses was primarily related to an increase in salaries and Farm Credit System Insurance Corporation (FCSIC) expense.
-FCSIC expense increased primarily due to an increase in the premium rate charged on accrual loans by FCSIC from 13 basis points in 2015 to 16 basis points for the first half and 18 basis points for the second half of 2016.
+The change in operating expenses was primarily related to Farm Credit System Insurance Corporation (FCSIC) expense which increased in 2016 primarily due to an increase in the premium rate charged by FCSIC on accrual loans from 13 basis points in 2015 to 16 basis points for the first half and 18 basis points for the second half of 2016.
 The FCSIC Board meets periodically throughout the year to review premium rates and has the ability to change these rates at any time.